-Arguably, the most important change in the taxation system in Barbados was the introduction of the value added tax (VAT) in 1997, as part of the reform of the indirect tax system.
+Arguably, the most important change in the taxation system in Barbados was the introduction of the value added tax in 1997, as part of the reform of the indirect tax system.
 The major justification for this change was that the indirect tax system had become complex, characterised by multiple rates, cascading, protectionism and non-transparency, which impaired the proper functioning of the tax system.
 With its simplicity of administration, neutrality and revenue efficiency, the VAT was considered the appropriate form of taxation to improve the functioning of the system.
-It replaced eleven taxes2 and was levied at a standard rate of 15% on all goods and services and 7.5% on hotel accommodation, with few exemptions and zero-ratings.
+It replaced eleven taxes and was levied at a standard rate of 15 per cent on all goods and services and 7.5 per cent on hotel accommodation, with few exemptions and zero-ratings.
 Excise taxes were retained on alcohol and tobacco, motor vehicles, land and petroleum products.

-By all accounts the reform measures were generally successful in boosting revenue.
-Government revenue intake after 1992 rose to about 30% of GDP compared to an average 25.5% between 1995 to 1990.
-Indeed, after the introduction of the VAT in 1997, total revenue grew by 19% as compared with an average increase of 8.8% in the previous two years, pushing the tax-GDP ratio to 33%.
-The VAT which had originally been intended to be revenue neutral, turned out to be revenue positive, extracting 2.5% of GDP more in revenue than was anticipated.
+By all accounts, the reform measures were generally successful in boosting revenue.
+Government revenue intake after 1992 rose to about 30 per cent of GDP compared to an average 25.5 per cent between 1995 and 1990.
+Indeed, after the introduction of the VAT in 1997, total revenue grew by 19 per cent as compared to an average increase of 8.8 per cent in the previous two years, pushing the tax-GDP ratio to 33 per cent.
+The VAT, which had originally been intended to be revenue neutral, turned out to be revenue positive, extracting 2.5 per cent of GDP more in revenue than was anticipated.